-An 84-year-old female presented to the hospital with delirium and was found to have an E. coli urinary tract infection and inability to empty with a postvoid residual (PVR) of 350mL.
-She had difficulty emptying for years compounded by constipation and recurrent urinary tract infections (UTI).
+An 84-year-old female presented to the hospital with delirium and was found to have an E. coli urinary tract infection (UTI) and inability to empty, with a PVR of 350 mL.
+She had difficulty emptying for years compounded by constipation and recurrent UTIs.
 This was her third presentation to hospital for this issue in two months.
-After review we noted she was previously treated with an in-andout catheterization and urinalysis followed by being discharged.
+After review, we noted she was previously treated with an in-and-out catheterization and urinalysis followed by discharge.